in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 The frameworks you use might change but the applications will live for longer.
 We focus on helping you to learn to build great applications so that you can easily adapt to new frameworks.

-Here are some of the titles of our awesome courses and you can see that all of them are focused on building something using the framework.
-They help you understand the framework but more importantly - they help you build an application with the framework.
-  - Master Microservices with Spring Boot and Spring Cloud
-  - Master Web Services and REST API with Spring Boot
-  - Build Java EE(JEE) app in 25 Steps - Java Servlets and JSP
-  - Build Java Web App in 25 Steps - Spring MVC For Beginners

 Here are some of the reviews related to building awesome applications with a wide variety of frameworks and tools

 ##### Spring MVC For Beginners : Build Java Web App in 25 Steps